k3jph/k3jph.github.io/coat-of-arms.md

 This bit of informal personification arose during the design process between Quentin and myself, and while not heraldically required, it reflects the personal dimension that crests often hold.
-They are not just visual identifiers, but symbolic avatars—distillations of lineage, values, and character.
+They are not just visual identifiers, but symbolic avatars, distillations of lineage, values, and character.

 The blazon of the crest reads: